Koohoko/HKU_Space_Data_handling_bioinformatics_lessons_2024/coursework/readme.md

 3. **Sequence Analysis (35 marks)**
    - Results and interpretation of GC content and codon usage analysis (Are the results the same for the two sequences?
 Interpret your observation).
 4. **Notebook Organization and Reproducibility (20 marks)**
-   - A print of the organized notebook which you used for generating the results, with readable code and ensuring the results are reproducible.
+   - You refelction on using R, using colab, and overall steps you did, with readable code and ensuring the results are reproducible.
 5. **Reflection (15 marks)**
    - Reflection on the importance of reproducibility and data organization.

+*You should submit print of the organized notebook (the colab document) which you used for generating the results.*

 ---